beregond/moleco/README.md

 Now its easy to make a difference even if there are trace amounts of extra substances.

+### Order of color swatches

+Moleco will try to **keep original order** of substances in mixture - the one given in command (MInChi demo (see links below) have specific order for substances).
+It may happen though that one of substances in middle of notation has missing or unestimated concentration - in such case its swatch **will be moved to the end** of the bar, so primary colors of substances will be visibly matching to bar colors.

+Good example of such behavior is image of **dishwashing liquid** - if you decipher notation you will see that third substance (sodium chloride) has missing concentration, so it is moved to the end of the bar, behind water swatch.

 ### Unknown and unestimated capacity

 Sometimes you will not pass all the concentration in mixture, like in this 37% solution of formaldehyde in water: